-The boyfriend told detectives Chrystul said she was “tired of the dude touching on her” and that she was going to shoot him.
+The boyfriend told detectives Chrystul said she was “tired of the dude touching on her” and that she had planned to shoot him.

-After shooting Randall Volar III, Chrystul Kizer set his house on fire and took his laptop, cash and his BMW.
+After shooting Randall Volar III, Chrystul Kizer set his house on fire, took his laptop, cash, and his BMW.

-Chrystul and three other teens, two boys and another girl, in Volar’s car and went to Family Dollar to purchase items with the money she took from him.
+Chrystul picked up three other teens, two boys, and another girl, in Volar’s car and went to Family Dollar to purchase items with the money she took from him.
 Then, she abandoned Volar’s car near the Harley-Davidson Museum in Milwaukee.

-A cellphone was left in the car with photos of the teens on it.
-One of the teens was Chrystul’s 16-year-old brother.
+A cellphone was found in Volar’s car and it had photos of the teens on it.
+One of the teens in the photos was Chrystul’s 16-year-old brother.
 When he was questioned by police, he gave them her address.

-Three days after shooting Randall Volar III (June 8), Chrystul went live on Facebook and showed off the gun she allegedly used in the murder and the ammunition.
-In the live, she went on to say she “wasn’t afraid to kill again” and made references to a rich white individual.
+Three days after shooting Randall Volar III (June 8), Chrystul went live on Facebook and showed off the ammunition and the gun she allegedly used in the murder.
+In the live, Chrystul said she “wasn’t afraid to kill again” and made references to a rich white individual.

-Her boyfriend interrupted the live and told her not to talk about the killing on camera.
+Chrystul’s boyfriend eventually interrupted the live and told her not to talk about the murder on camera.

 When pressed by police, Chrystul Kizer said she didn’t know Randall Volar III.

-When presented with undeniable evidence, she admitted he had helped her “with money and places to stay.”
+When the police presented her with undeniable evidence, Chrystul admitted Randall had helped her “with money and places to stay.”

-Chrystul Kizer then broke down and admitted she had “gotten upset” and was “tired” of him touching her so she grabbed the gun from her purse and said she was “going to do it” before pulling the trigger.
+That’s when Chrystul Kizer broke down and admitted she had “gotten upset” and was “tired” of him touching her so she grabbed the gun from her purse and said she was “going to do it” before pulling the trigger.

-Chrystul admitted she was inspired by “Criminal Minds” to start the fire to cover her tracks.
+Chrystul admitted she was inspired by the TV crime show, “Criminal Minds” to start the fire to cover her tracks.

 Chrystul Kizer has been charged with first-degree intentional homicide, operating a vehicle without owner’s consent, arson, bail jumping and being a felon in possession of a firearm.